Diff2DGS: Reliable Reconstruction of Occluded Surgical Scenes via 2D Gaussian Splatting: Experiments

 \textbf{Experiment Details:} The inpainting module is built upon Stable Diffusion v1.5 and comprises approximately 2.47B parameters in total.
 We use Phased Consistency Model (PCM\cite{pcm}) to accelerate the diffusion inference stage, which only requires two denoising steps per frame to perform mask inpainting.
 The model is fine-tuned on surgical sequences of SCARED dataset where supervision is provided by a mask-weighted $L_2$ loss with the learning rate of 1e-5.
-For the gaussian splatting module, we normalize the video duration for each scene into the range $[0, 1]$.
+For the Gaussian Splatting module, we optimize one scene-specific model for each video sequence.
+The video duration of each sequence is normalized to $[0,1]$.
+Following prior surgical scene reconstruction protocols, every eighth frame is held out for testing, while the remaining frames are used for optimisation.
 The training runs for 6000 iterations with an initial learning rate of $3.2 \times 10^{-3}$.
 To stabilize training, we freeze the number of Gaussian points during the initial 600 iterations.
 All experiments are implemented using the PyTorch framework\cite{pytorch} and conducted on a single NVIDIA Tesla V100 GPU.